NVIDIA GeForce RTX 3080 Founders Edition English Review – New performance levels at lower costs

 NVIDIA RTX Broadcast, on the other hand, comes in handy to help streamers and creators of live content.
 One of its features was RTX Voice, which allowed noise cancellation in voice recordings and streaming, using AI processing techniques.
 It worked quite well on Turing cards with RTX, and now it will be taken to a new level.

-In this generation, RTX Broadcast will have tools for live video processing, capable of removing unwanted backgrounds and replacing them as if using a green screen, with RTX Greenscreen.
-Another tool is RTX AR, which allows to model a face, track its movements and use it in augmented reality applications, such as controlling characters with facial gestures.
-We also have RTX Style Filters, which can add filters and other elements to a webcam image.
+In this iteration, RTX Broadcast will have tools for live video processing, capable of removing unwanted backgrounds and replacing them as if using chroma equipment, with RTX Greenscreen.
+Another tool is RTX AR, which allows modeling of, track its movements and use it in augmented reality applications, such as controlling characters with facial gestures.
+There is also RTX Style Filters, which can add filters and other elements to a webcam image.

 By using the new tension cores and optimizing the Ampere cards for artificial intelligence processing, NVIDIA promises high quality effects and transformations to images and audio in real time for streamers and casters.